dntoll/1DV608/Assignment2_Use_Cases.md

  * 3a.
 User wants the system to keep user credentials for easier login.
    * 1. The system authenticates the user and presents that the authentication succeeded and that the user credentials was saved.
  * 4a.
 User could not be authenticated
-   * 1. System presents an error message
+   1. System presents an error message
-   * 2. Step 2 in main scenario
+   2. Step 2 in main scenario

-UC2 Logging out an authenticated user
+#UC2 Logging out an authenticated user
-Preconditions
+##Preconditions
 A user is authenticated.
 Ex.
 UC1, UC3
-Main scenario
+##Main scenario
-Starts when a user no longer wants to be logged in
+ 1. Starts when a user no longer wants to be logged in
-The system present a logout choice
+ 2. The system present a logout choice
-User tells the system he wants to log out.
+ 3. User tells the system he wants to log out.
-The system logs the user out and presents a feedback message
+ 4. The system logs the user out and presents a feedback message

-UC3 Authentication with saved credentials
+#UC3 Authentication with saved credentials
-Precondition
+##Precondition
 UC1.
 3a   User wants the system to keep user credentials for easier login.
-Main scenario
+## Main scenario
-Starts when a user wants to authenticate with saved credentials System authenticated the user and presents that the authentication succeeded and that it happened with saved credentials.
+ 1. Starts when a user wants to authenticate with saved credentials
+ 2. System authenticated the user and presents that the authentication succeeded and that it happened with saved credentials.

-Alternate Scenarios
+##Alternate Scenarios
-2a.
+ * 2a.
 The user could not be authenticated (to old credentials > 30 days) (Wrong credentials), Manipulated credentials
   1. System presents error message
   2. Step 2 in UC1.